-Visitors travelling to the USA by plane must have prior authorisation to do so with a valid ESTA.
-After arriving, visitors are still screened at immigration (fingerprints, photo) as normal.
+Visitors travelling to the USA by plane or boat must have prior authorisation to do so with a valid ESTA.

-- The application cost is $14 but there are plenty of agency websites out there who will be happy to charge double or triple that (or more!)
+- The ESTA application cost is $21 but there are plenty of third party agency websites out there who will be happy to charge double or triple that (or more!)

 - It only takes around 15-20 minutes to fill out the application